Can You Swim When You’re on Your Period?

 Menstrual cups are typically reusable.
 You remove them by pinching the base and pulling, which will release the seal.
 Then you empty the cup into the toilet, wash it (and your hands) carefully with soap and water, and reinsert it.
 At the end of your menstrual cycle, once your period has ended, it’s advisable to sterilize your cup in boiling water.

-The layers in the gusset of the swimsuit works to trap and absorb your period so it doesn’t leak in the water.
-Knix leakproof swimwear features the same Patented Leakproof Technology as our Period Underwear with an additional thin layer of waterproof material for extra protection.
+Period-friendly swimwear like our Leakproof Swimwear has layers in the gusset of the swimsuit that work to trap and absorb your period so it doesn't leak in the water.
+Leakproof Swimwear features the same Patented Leakproof Technology as Period Underwear with an additional thin layer of waterproof material for extra protection.

-The inner layers absorb the blood and trap it, so there's no leakage when you swim.
-When it goes in the laundry with detergent, it releases through the top layer— leaving your swim fresh and clean for tomorrow's laps.
+The inner layers help absorb blood and trap it, to help prevent leakage when you swim.
+When it goes in the laundry with mild detergent, it releases through the top layer— leaving your swim fresh and clean for tomorrow's laps.

 While the gusset might be thicker than a regular swimsuit, it won’t look bulky from the outside.
 Nobody will be able to tell the difference between a period swimsuit and a regular swimsuit and you won’t have a “wet diaper” feeling when you’re wearing one.